 These are some Hampi accommodation with at least decent reviews.

-After 4 days I was templed-out, this was a candid shot of me when I was ready to close the book of the UNESCO World Heritage Site Hampi!
-I honestly had a fabulous time in this laid-back place.
+After 4 days I was templed-out, this was a candid shot of me when I was ready to close the book of Hampi the incredible UNESCO World Heritage Site!
+I sincerely had a fabulous time in this laid-back tourist destination in India.
 I surely will be back!

-If this guide was helpful to you please pin it on Pinterest or share it on Facebook.
+If this guide was helpful to you please pin it on Pinterest or share it in a Facebook Group.
 For you a small thing to do, but to me it would mean a lot.
 Thank you very much in advance.